-dear sister, Thu Le', once said to me, "You need to start
+dear sister, Thu Le', once said to me, "You need to start writing

-it down."
 Also, my practitioner said, "It'd be great if you kept a journal

 next to your bed, so when you wake up, you can write down the

 first thing that comes in your head."
 Hence, I started doing that.

-I like to put down as creatively
+I like to put down as creatively as I can my theories towards

-am open for debate (although I am pretty bad at it)...
+am pretty bad at it)...

 EACH OTHER'S INSECURITIES...

-Unfortunately, insecurity can present itself as anger
+Unfortunately, insecurity can present itself as anger and

-out passively, or aggressively - or perhaps a combo of both.
+or aggressively - or perhaps a combo of both.
 When a person is

 feeling insecure, they are in more child energy - they are not

 their 25 or 35 year old self.
 They are probably around six or

-of this, if you are the one they are coming to in that child
+of this, if you are the one they are coming to in that child energy

-is SUPPORT and EMPATHY.
+EMPATHY.
 Here's a simple way to do that:

 Imagine a seven-year old child coming up to you with insecurities.